brianhouse/sound_art/README.md

 I strive to make this course welcoming to all students.
 If you have a documented disability that requires accommodations, you will need to register with [Accessibility Services](https://www.amherst.edu/offices/student-affairs/accessibility-services) for coordination of your academic accommodations.
 Once you have your accommodations in place, I will be glad to meet with you to discuss the best implementation of your accommodations.

 ### Honor Code and Academic Integrity
 By enrolling in the course, you agree to uphold the principles set forth in the College’s [Honor Code](https://www.amherst.edu/offices/student-affairs/community-standards/intellectual-responsibility-and-plagiarism), including the Statement of Intellectual Responsibility, the Statement of Respect for Persons, and the Statement of Freedom of Expression and Dissent.
 The work submitted in this course must be conceived of and produced by you.
 Sampling audio is an inherent part of sound art, and learning from and incorporating code from other sources is a natural part of programming.
 However, you must demonstrate understanding and intentionality in your work, and you may not copy and paste others' work wholesale.
-Always credit your sources and inspirations and be confident in your original concepts.
+Always credit your sources and inspirations, and be confident in your original concepts.

 ### Settler Responsibility
 Our college is named after a white colonizer and is built in the Kwinitekw Valley on Nonotuck land; we are here because of the sacrifices forced upon indigenous peoples.
 As artists working with technology, we must be aware of and resist the many ways it capitalizes upon and perpetuates violence toward marginalized people.